 There are several differences in these treatments.
 Perhaps the most obvious differences revolve around the types of tissue you are targeting with each treatment.
 Myofascia is the body’s connective tissue and whilst it has different layers it still, in principle works on more superficial tissue than the deeper tissue targeted with a sports massage.
 A sports massage tends to be a little faster paced and strong with powerful manual work, whereas Myofascial release focuses on the long, slow, sustained stretching of the target tissue.

 "When should I get this treatment?"

 Similar to a Sports massage this too can vary depending on the size of the area, that needs to be worked into.
-If you after a whole body treatment, then 60-90 minutes would be my prescription, especially on the first session where you should have your initial body assessment.
+If you after a whole-body treatment, then 60-90 minutes would be my prescription, especially in the first session where you should have your initial body assessment.
 If it is for a more specific area or an injury to an isolated area, then again 45-60 minutes is ideal.